 The Seven Challenges of Change Framework shows the basic pattern of change through predictable stages.
 These challenges come into play for any project that requires new ways of thinking, real behavior change, and new organizational or social change processes.

 Graphic language includes the frameworks and formats that help facilitators organize text and images in the act of visualizing information for group comprehension.
 These repeating, general patterns are illustrated in The Grove’s Group Graphics Keyboard.

 The Grove’s Strategic Visioning™ Process is keyed to this model and steps groups through the development of traditional strategic analysis, creative visioning work, focused action planning, and organization-communications design.

-The Liminal Pathways Change Framework, illustrates the three basic phases of change, the dynamic interplay between the inner process of going through a change and the outer support that helps guide and bring a change to completion.
-It is applicable for all human systems.
+The Wendling Liminal Pathways Change Framework illustrates the three basic phases of change, the dynamic interplay between the inner process of going through a change and the outer support that helps guide and bring a change to completion.
+It is applicable to all human systems.